 The picture changes once corridor geometry is layered in.
 On a typical SFO-to-Palo-Alto corporate transfer with a 30-minute hold, the effective billed time runs 2.5 to 3.5 hours against a true wheels-rolling time closer to 75 minutes.
 SFO-to-San-Jose pushes longer at 3 to 4 hours billed.
 SF-to-Sand-Hill-Road in peak afternoon traffic can consume 90 to 150 minutes one-way.
 Manhattan’s equivalent on a JFK-to-Midtown transfer bills 1.5 to 2 hours.

 The Bureau of Labor Statistics’ Occupational Employment and Wage Statistics series for SOC 53-3053 (shuttle drivers and chauffeurs) shows the San Francisco-Oakland-Hayward MSA running a median chauffeur wage roughly comparable to the LA-Long Beach-Anaheim MSA and 5 to 8 percent below the New York-Newark-Jersey City MSA — but with a notably tighter hours-worked distribution than LA, reflecting the corridor concentration that produces more predictable chauffeur-shift utilization than the dispersed LA freight pattern.
 BTN’s 2025 ground-rate benchmark survey placed SF’s published corporate floor at $85/hr median across surveyed operators, with the 75th percentile at $92/hr and outliers at $100/hr for SUV-anchored tiers.
-Bloomberg’s reporting on Wheely’s SF expansion since the 2024 market entry has placed posted hourly at $140-plus for S-Class — consistent with the operator’s premium-app posture in London and Paris.
+The premium-app tier’s posted hourly runs $140-plus for S-Class — well above the corporate-resident-fleet floor but consistent with the premium-app posture imported from London, Paris, and the Gulf markets.

 Methodology